0xntpower/0xntpower/README.md

 ### About

-I'm a cybersecurity professional specializing in low-level development, Windows internals, and malware analysis.
-Currently developing agents, tooling and the backend architecture at **ThreatForge Security** while studying advanced exploit development.
+I'm a cybersecurity professional specializing in low-level development, Windows internals, and malware analysis and a Co-Founder at **ThreatForge Security**, developing agents, tooling and the backend architecture while studying advanced exploit development.

 ### Writing & Projects